 Waived/Released/Injured: Marcus Tubbs (contract terminated 8/11)

-Brown is an undrafted free agent who hasn't looked out of place in his limited playing time and could land on the practice squad.
+Brown is an undrafted free agent from UCLA who could land on the practice squad.

 Long shot: Dallas Sartz